yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/software-outsourcing-10-years-ahead),
 [photos](https://www.facebook.com/yegor256/posts/10209219903204587),
 [video](https://www.youtube.com/watch?v=9j5pq71BS5U).
-The conference was rather small, but well focused.
+The conference was rather small but well-focused.
 The audience was actively engaged and asked a lot of questions.
-About a hundred people at my talk.
+There were about a hundred people at my talk.
-The quality of the location was average and my expenses were not reimbursed.
+The quality of the location was average, and my expenses were not reimbursed.
 Also, the content was not really well-prepared or monitored.

 <div class="talk-event"/>
 <aside class="venue-rate green">B-</aside>
 <img src="https://i.ytimg.com/vi/dE0_j4Kk6jo/mqdefault.jpg" class="past-talk" alt="Agilia Conference 2016"/>
-Meetings Help Us And Kill Our Projects;
+Meetings Help Us and Kill Our Projects;
 [Agilia Conference 2016](http://agiliaconference.com/agilia-conference-2016/speakers/yegor-bugayenko/);
 Olomouc, Czech Republic;
 5 April 2016
 [slides](http://www.slideshare.net/YegorBugayenko/meetings-help-us-and-kill-our-projects),
 [photos](https://www.facebook.com/yegor256/posts/10209204748545730),
 [video](https://www.youtube.com/watch?v=dE0_j4Kk6jo).
-There were over 250 people and just two main tracks&mdash;good setup.
+There were more than 250 people and just two main tracks&mdash;a good setup.
-A comfortable location, careful organization, good food, expenses paid.
+It was a comfortable location, careful organization, good food, and expenses were paid.
 The only problem was the content.
-Most presentations were rather boring and not well prepared.
+Most presentations were rather boring and not well-prepared.
 Aside from that, I liked it.

 <div class="talk-event"/>
 <aside class="venue-rate orange">C</aside>
 <img src="https://i.ytimg.com/vi/LB_YLWhGrco/mqdefault.jpg" class="past-talk" alt="SEDC 2016"/>
-Meetings And Motivation, Friends Or Enemies?;
+Meetings and Motivation, Friends or Enemies?;
 [SEDC 2016](http://www.sedcconference.org/);
-Washington DC, USA;
+Washington, D.C., USA;
 31 March 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/meetingsfree-programming),
 [photos](https://www.facebook.com/yegor256/posts/10209166064338649),
 [video](https://www.youtube.com/watch?v=LB_YLWhGrco).
 The place was good, the food was very good, the organization was not bad, but the audience was rather old and out-of-subject.
-Maybe system engineering is not really my thing, but most of these guys live somewhere in 1990.
-And there were less than a hundred people for four tracks.
-Just about twenty per presentation.
-It's not really a conference, but more like a meetup.
+Maybe system engineering is not really my thing, but most of these guys live somewhere in the 1990s.
+And there were fewer than a hundred people for four tracks.
+Just about 20 per presentation.
+It's not really a conference but more like a meetup.

 <div class="talk-event"/>
 <aside class="venue-rate red">F-</aside>
 Microservices as Chat Bots;
 [CascadiaIT](http://casitconf.org/casitconf16/talks/);
-Seattle, USA;
+Seattle, WA, USA;
 12 March 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/microservices-as-chat-bots),
 [photos](https://www.facebook.com/yegor256/posts/10208900274414067).
-It's a very small conference, with barely ten (!) people in the room.
-The talks were separated in six rooms, with no specific focus on subjects.
-Moreover, I don't think they did any prepareation of speakers or even selection of them.
+It was a very small conference, with barely 10 (!) people in the room.
+The talks were separated into six rooms, with no specific focus on subjects.
+Moreover, I don't think they did any preparation of speakers or even selection of them.
 Clearly, the event was there only to make money.
-The only thing I enjoyed was the city, one of my favorites,&mdash;Seattle.
-Aside from that, it was a time wasting event for me.
+The lone thing I enjoyed was the city, one of my favorites,&mdash;Seattle.
+Aside from that, it was a time-wasting event for me.

 <div class="talk-event"/>
 <aside class="venue-rate green">B-</aside>